petreboy14/hapi-video-encoder/README.md

 ]

 ## TODO
-* Allow a reporting system to be configured that will allow notifications on transcoding progress, completions, and errors.
-Currently it's very much a fire and forget (and go look up manually later) process.
 * Allow a stream interface to pipe streaming transcodings to.
 This is useful for streaming media formats
 * Handle screenshot generation.
 FFmpeg allows for multiple screenshots while transcoding video.
 Want to expose this functionality.
 * Generate mulitple formats from same input stream.
 Right now you can only create 1 format from 1 input.